usluenes/DL-Specialization/README.md

 ## Introduction
 This repository contains my personal work of programming assigments on Instructor: [Andrew Ng](http://www.andrewng.org/)'s courses.  "[***Deep Learning Specialization***](https://www.coursera.org/specializations/deep-learning)"

+## What I Want To Say
+Here I release the projects I have completed through out the specialization courses which are **only for your reference purpose**.
+It may help you to save time.
+You will notice if you read the instructions carefully, the programming assignments are fairly easy.

 ### Course Contents
 [***1.Neural Networks and Deep Learning***](https://www.coursera.org/learn/neural-networks-deep-learning/home/welcome)
 Week1:  Introduction to Deep Learning